Different Ceremonies of Muslim Wedding

 Muslim weddings like their culture are grand and distinctively alluring in their own ways.
 With so much to behold, here we have described the important Muslim wedding ceremonies.
 As rich as the Islamic culture, the bride and the couple can choose the extensive designs of their Indian wedding cards from the leading designers.
-Before that, let’s take a look at all the ceremonies of Muslim wedding:

 It is none other than the engagement ceremony wherein the bride and the groom exchange the rings.
 It is called by the name “mangni” as per Indian traditions.
 After the ring exchange, the families exchange their gifts as well.
 You can find a mention of it in Indian wedding cards.